monilshah23/FinTech-/Assignment_1/README.md

 # Recommendation

 If I were to advise Justwealth I would recommend them to work a bit more on the technology side of the business.
-The company tends to have a great back end service but the user interface is something the needs to work on to which will help the investment process more smoothly for the investors.
+The company tends to have a great back end service but the user interface is something they need to work on, to which investors can have a smoooth investment experience.
 I would also recommend them to create a mobile application to be more accessible to their clients.

-In regards to the business aspects they have a minimum balance requirements for $5000 which as per their target market is relevant but in order to acquire more clients the company should think to lower it to a nominal amount or cut down to $0 requirement.
+In regards to the business aspects they have a minimum balance requirements for $5000 which as per their target market is relevant but in order to acquire more clients the company should think to lower it to a nominal market amount (which is $1000) or cut down to $0 requirement.

-By 2018 Justwealth also directed its focus towards institutional clients partnering up with Advisors, Group RRSPs, Corporate Accounts and with Not-for-profit Organizations.
-With this B2B approach it will help them to acquire more clients and along with the current services I would add a couple services more i.e. Credit services, Estate & Trust Planning, Tax advice, mortgage advise and robo-realtor.
+By 2018 Justwealth also directed its focus towards institutional clients partnering up with Advisors, Group RRSPs, Corporate Accounts and with Not-for-profit Organizations. https://www.justwealth.com/jwi/
+With this B2B approach it will help them to acquire more clients and along with the current services I would add a couple services more i.e. Lending services, Estate & Trust Planning, Tax advice, mortgage advise, robo-realtor, Insurance Tech, Payments/Ecommerce/Billing

 Adding this value added services will help Justwealth transform itself a one stop service firm for all the financial needs of a customer and converting itself to a big conglomerate such as NBFCs (Non-Banking Financial Services).